mauricechiodo/eim-case-studies/course/credit-scores/Credit_Scores/types/index.md

 #Types of Data

-[Insert Video Explaining types of data]
+[Insert Video Explaining types of data - want this video to be animated, and quite lighthearted]

 ----